pcorey/pcorey.github.io/_posts/2019-05-13-is-my-apollo-client-connected-to-the-server.markdown

 ## What Did Work

-We decided to go a different route and implement a solution that leverages the `SubscriptionClient`{:.language-javascript} lifecycle and Apollo's client-side query functionality.
+We decided to go a different route and implemented a solution that leverages the `SubscriptionClient`{:.language-javascript} lifecycle and Apollo's client-side query functionality.

+At a high level, we store our `online`{:.language-javascript} boolean in Apollo's client-side cache, and update this value whenever Apollo detects that a WebSocket connection has been disconnected or reconnected.
+Because we store `online`{:.language-javascript} in the cache, our Apollo components can easily query for its value.

-Starting things off, we added a purely client-side `online`{:.language-javascript} query that returns a `Boolean!`{:.language-javascript}:
+Starting things off, we added a purely client-side `online`{:.language-javascript} query that returns a `Boolean!`{:.language-javascript}, and a resolver that defaults to being "offline":

 <pre class='language-javascript'><code class='language-javascript'>
+const resolvers = {
+    Query: { online: () => false }
+};

 const typeDefs = gql`
   extend type Query {
     online: Boolean!
   }
 `;

-const client = new ApolloClient({
+const apolloClient = new ApolloClient({
-  ...,
-  typeDefs
+  ...
+  typeDefs,
+  resolvers
 });
 </code></pre>

-And We refactored our `Connected`{:.language-javascript} component to query for that value from the cache:
+Next we refactored our `Connected`{:.language-javascript} component to query for the value of `online` from the cache:

 <pre class='language-javascript'><code class='language-javascript'>
 const Connected = props => {